thsetz/ps.herald/docs/source/ps.rst

 The ps.herald  package provides three tools usable to monitor the behaviour of distributed applications

-Herald's functionality is based on the **Basic** class, defined in the ps.basic package.
-For ease of use, we provide the current documentation of that package at the end of this section.
-Within that documentation you'll  be enabled to use the ps.Basic.Basic   mechanism (especially the logging mechanism) within your application.
+Herald's functionality is based on the Config module, defined in the Within that documentation you'll  be enabled to use the ps.basic.Config mechanisms (especially the logging mechanism) within your application.

-The **Basic** class (among other things) enhances/uses the standard python logging package - especially  the ability to log messages to a stream-socket.
+The **Config** module(among other things) enhances/uses the standard python logging package - especially  the ability to log messages to a stream-socket.

 This package/the herald package adds mechanisms to: